microsoft/copilot-camp/docs/pages/test.md

 Notice the checkbox at the bottom of each step.
 When users check it, several things happen:

 * A check mark is added to the step heading
+* A check mark is added to the step in the Table of Contents
+* The "where did I leave off" message at the top of the lab, if present, is updated
 * An encouraging message is added below the checkbox
-* The "where did I leave off" message at the top of the lab, if present, is updated
 * Telemetry logs the completion (anonymously)

 Try it out now!